 The Lab immerses the player to feel like he or she is really working in a realistic chemistry lab environment.
-The main and first interactive scene of the game, is a 3D environment as shown in Figure 1 where the player can wander around.
+The main and first interactive scene of the game, is a 3D environment as shown in Figure 1.
 The look and feel of the lab environment has been designed based on real chemistry labs in order to immerse the player in the virtual world, but also display the rational appearance of a lab working environment.
-Various business-like furnitures and lab equipment models were also used.
 Discrete signs were placed inside the lab environment to inform the player about potential hazards and safety practices.